ChaseElander/ENGL460-Project/Scenes.md

 Taking his hand, you introduce yourself and he begins talking, "Yes, I invited many co-workers here to this party, and some of their friends.
 However, I don't recognize you, I didn't personally send the invitations but I'm sure you were invited for a reason.
 Perhaps you will run into someone you know tonight!"

-You think abotu what he said.
+You think about what he said.
 Someone you know may be here?
 That seems unlikely, but it is a big party, maybe he is right.

 You ask him about his watch and he tells you its a one-of-a-kind Rolex, custom made to fit his wrist like a glove.
 You start to ask what kind of company it is that he runs but very [[loud music->Listen to Live Music]] begins playing and he encourages you to go dance.

 ## Hors d'eurves